 Frank teaches British, Irish and European history and has taught the History of Working Peoples and the Labour Movement 1700-present.
 He wrote Master and Servant Law: Chartists, Trade Unions, Radical Lawyers and the Magistracy, 1840-1865 and was a co-coordinator of the Law and Society Research Cluster with Greg Smith.

-Dr. Friesen specializes in Aboriginal history, treaties and rights.
+Dr. Friesen is a Senior Scholar who specializes in Aboriginal history, treaties and rights.
 Dr. Friesen has published many works, including Magnificent Gifts: The Treaties of Canada with Indians of the Northwest, 1869-76, and was a member of the legislative assembly from 1990-2003.
 In that capacity, she was appointed deputy premier and minister of inter-government affairs in 1999, also receiving ministerial responsibility for co-operative development in 2002.
 She continues to work closely with governmental and community organizations on issues of Aboriginal history and governance.
 Friesen is also part of the speakers’ bureau for the Treaty Commission of Manitoba.